malcolmsailor/midani/README.md

   -m MIDI, --midi MIDI  path to midi file to animate -a AUDIO, --audio AUDIO
-                        path to audio file to add to video -s SETTINGS, --settings SETTINGS
+                        path to audio file to add to video -s [SETTINGS ...], --settings [SETTINGS ...]
-                        path to settings file containing a Python dictionary -t, --test            set frame rate to a maximum of 2 fps -e, --eval            use 'eval()' rather than 'ast.literal_eval()' to parse settings.
-Use with caution!
+                        path to settings files, each containing a Python dictionary
+  -t, --test            set frame rate to a maximum of 2 fps -e, --eval            use 'eval()' rather than 'ast.literal_eval()' to parse
+                        settings.
+  -f FRAMES, --frames FRAMES
+                        a comma-separated list of numbers (with no spaces);
+                        specifies a list of individual frames to be drawn
 ```

 ## Configuration